python/psf-community-resources/meetup-usergroup-cheatsheet.md

 		* Work to run a "scripting conference" in your area, bringing together proponents of the various languages.
 Some people will convert, either because your group looks like more fun or Python is such a cool language.
 		* Work to run a "web technology conference" in your area, bringing together proponents of the various approaches.
 Many just want *something* to easily produce web sites and if Python is more friendly, they'll give it a try.

-8. Find more people to become part of the organizers team.
+8. Find more people to become part of **the organizers team**.
 Getting a second person to sign up as a core organizer helps prevent your own burn-out, and reduces the 'bus number', for when you are indisposed. (on holiday, hospitalized, etc)

-9. Define the means to promote the group.
+9. Define the means to **promote the group**.
 	* Create a chapter on python.meetup.com.
 Such chapters cost per month; some say $19.95/month but in Houston they are paying $9.95/month so far.
 It's a good way for people to find you though, and you can take donations from the membership.
 In the DFW Pythoneers, they have found many of their members via this method.(Much the same is true for Houston.)
 		* Apply for a grant from the PSF for meetup fees if needed.
 Go to https://www.python.org/psf/grants/ for more information on what grants cover and information about how to apply for one.
 	* Standard ways of communicating meetings (i.e. you don't have to use one of the above sites):